- About Us

 How to make an appointment

-Ask at reception (03 375 6100) to make an appointment to see Kathryn or Ginny.
-The receptionist will take your details and one of the psychology team will contact you to make an appointment.
+Ask at reception (03 375 6100) to make an appointment to see Sue, Jess or Ginny.
+The receptionist will take your details and someone will contact you to make an appointment.
 Alternatively you can discuss it with your oncologist, chemotherapy nurse or radiation therapist and ask them to put a referral through to the psychology team for you.